helidon-sockshop/sockshop/README.md

 ### Running Modified Application

-Kubernetes deployment scripts in this repository reference Docker images from the default Docker Hub repository, `helidon/sockshop`.
+Kubernetes deployment scripts in this repository reference Docker images from the GitHub Container Repository `ghcr.io/helidon-sockshop`.
 You will not be able to push the images to that repo, which is why you had to specify `-Ddocker.repo` argument in the command above.

 In order to deploy the application that uses your custom Docker images, you will also have to modify